Ammar404z/Plan-and-Plate/README.md

    ./stop.sh

    this script will :

    - Stop the frontend server in the "frontend" screen session.
    - Stop the backend server in the "backend" screen session.

+   *note that you have to be in the project-root directory to be able to run the script*

  ## Usage